the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 Last but not least, don't forget to bind your new component methods.

-Now you can use the fetched data instead of the artificial list of items.
+Now you can use the fetched data instead of the sample list of items.
 However, you have to be careful again.
 The result is not only a list of data.
 [It's a complex object with meta information and a list of hits (stories).](https://hn.algolia.com/api) You can output the internal state with `console.log(this.state);` in your `render()` method to visualize it.

 Let's use the result to render it.
 But we will prevent it from rendering anything - return null - when there is no result.
 Once the request to the API succeeded, the result is saved to the state and the App component will re-render with the updated state.